upstate-csci-200-master/project-char-loop/README.md

 # program-4
 ![alt text](https://octodex.github.com/images/hula_loop_octodex03.gif "Hulatocat")

-Write a program that reads in a string from standard input and determines the following:
+Write a program (C version) that reads in a string from standard input and determines the following:
 ```
-how many vowels are in the string
+how many vowels are in the string (FOR THE PURPOSE OF THIS PROGRAM 'Y' is NOT considered a vowel)
 how many upper case characters are in the string
 how many digits are in the string
 how many white space characters are in the string